ess-dmsc/kafka-to-nexus/docs/attributes.md

 ```

-## Fixed-length strings in attributes
+## Fixed-length strings and encoding in attributes

 Example: